gartner/zf2rapid/docs/command-guide.md

 can specify the `--workingPath=` of the Zend Framework 2 project to create the new module in.
 You will be asked in which application configuration file the new module should be activated.
 If you want to prevent the activation of the module, you can use the optional `--no-activation` flag.
+When using the `--without-project` no check for a valid ZF2 project is made and no module activation is processed.

     $ zf2rapid create-module <module> [--workingPath=] [--without-project] [--no-activation]